How do I pay for my Simply Mindful course?

-For over 35 years, Mindfulness Based Stress Reduction (MBSR) has been the gold standard of teaching mindfulness in a secular setting for the relief of physical and psychological suffering.
+For over 40 years, Mindfulness Based Stress Reduction (MBSR) has been the gold standard of teaching mindfulness in a secular setting for the relief of physical and psychological suffering.
 It is taught by people who have committed themselves to training, doing retreats and having a personal practice themselves, over many years.
 Training takes place over a long period, is in depth and high standard.
 MBSR started at the University of Massachusetts Medical School over 26,000 people have participated in the research.
 This is a major source of the evidence base and current interest in mindfulness.

 However, many people are now offering “mindfulness” courses “based on MBSR” or “based on the work of Jon Kabat-Zinn” with very little personal experience and immersion in mindfulness practice themselves, and little or no training in MBSR.
 These courses are often shorter, perhaps 6 sessions of 1.5 hours (ie 9 hours long) or 6 sessions x 2 hours (12 hours long) for around $400.
 This works out as more expensive than the MBSR program which is 27 hours long, including a silent retreat day, plus email and phone contact with the teacher if you need it during the 8 weeks.

 What can I do if I want to do MBSR but it is too expensive for me?